 This guide will break the FV215b (183) down according to firepower, armor, mobility, miscellaneous stats, and also go over a general outline on how to best play this tank.

 The main focal point of the FV215b (183) is it’s 183mm gun on it.
-It packs a whopping 1,150 alpha and 2,788 DPM for the AP rounds with a 100% crew, brothers in arms, gun rammer, and ventilation.
-This fits it in just ahead of the E-100 in terms of DPM and below the T110E5 and lower than any other tier 10 tank destroyer by a wide margin.
-The premium HESH rounds bump the alpha up to 1,750 and the DPM to a staggering 4,242 DPM with the same set up as before.
-This DPM puts it ahead of any other tank in the game by a fairly large margin and on paper makes it look completely broken.
+It packs a whopping 1,150 alpha and 2,398 DPM for the AP rounds with a 100% crew, brothers in arms, gun rammer, and ventilation.
+Premium HESH rounds bump the alpha up to 1,750 and the DPM to a staggering 3,650 DPM with the same set up as before.
+This DPM is very hard to achieve unless you penetrate every HESH shell but nonetheless it is very impressive.

 HESH rounds share the same shell mechanics as HE rounds meaning that they do not normalize which makes it more of a challenge to actually penetrate a piece of angled armor.
 They also share the same characteristic of having the damage largely negated by spaced armor plates, mantlets, and track armor.
 This is because HE/HESH shells do not pass through multiple layers of armor, but rather have the penetration calculation be in place only for the first piece of the tank hit and after that it explodes.
 Hitting any areas of a tank with spaced armor cuts the damage down to the 150-800 damage range which greatly reduces the usefulness of HESH rounds.
 For example if a HESH round is fired at a Bat Chatillon 25t and hits the tracks even though the round has 275mm of penetration the damage inflicted would vary from 150-800 since the tracks “soak up” the damage.